opendatahub-io/architecture-decision-records/documentation/components/feature_store/README.md

 The registered model is deployed to the Model Server.

 **9. Inference Request**
+There are three ways to orchestrate inference requests.
-Applications send inference requests to the Model Server.
-The server retrieves real-time features from the Online Store and generates predictions using the deployed model.
+    1. The applications sends an inference requests to the Model Server and the Model Server retrieves real-time features from the Feature Server and generates predictions using the retrieved features and deployed model.
+    2. The application sends an inference request to the Feature Server and the Feature Server sends the features to the Model Server and generates predictions using the deployed model.
+    3. The application sends a request to the Feature Server and sends the features to the Model Server whcih generates predictions using the deployed model.

 ```mermaid